 The scientists at Berkeley Lab use supercomputers to allow them to do research and simulations that would otherwise be impossible, too expensive or too dangerous.
 Unlike dedicated-function compute machines, Edison was chosen and configured to supply the DOE’s Office of Science with high performance computing, communications and storage across a broad range of domains.
 Edison will target scientific breakthroughs in the challenging and diverse areas of combustion, climate modeling, fusion energy, materials science, physics, chemistry, computational biology and more.

-NERSC keeps raising the bar serving science…I wonder who they will name the next Cray supercomputer after?
+NERSC keeps raising the bar serving science.
+What will their next Cray supercomputer name be?
 And what amazing breakthroughs are possible over the next 40 years?